9 Early Symptoms of Alzheimer’s Disease You Should Know

 - Please encourage them to stay engaged and active and find activities that suit their abilities and preferences, such as hobbies, games, or exercises.

-- Join a support group or a social club and meet people who share similar experiences or interests, such as other people with Alzheimer’s disease or dementia or their caregivers.
+- Join a support group or a social club and meet people with similar experiences or interests, such as others with Alzheimer’s disease or dementia hospice care.

 - Find activities that give them joy or meaning, such as volunteering, gardening, or music.